-Awarded Best Start-Up by Israel’s Office of the Chief Scientist of the Ministry of Economy in 2011
+Awarded Best Start-Up 2011 by Israel’s Office of the Chief Scientist of the Ministry of Economy.

 For the past 50 years there has been no major breakthrough in stoma care for ostomy patients.
 Stoma, an artificial opening in the abdomen, is the result of a surgical procedure in which the colon or ileum is cut and brought through the abdominal wall.
 Medical conditions that may require a stoma include cancer, ulcerative colitis, and Crohn’s disease.
 The bowel contents automatically pass through this opening and are collected in a bag that is worn 24/7 over the stoma.
 A typical ostomy appliance includes a shield to protect the skin from the potentially acidic bowel contents and a disposable bag in which waste matter is collected.

 People with stomas face numerous obstacles: psychological and social issues, difficulties with bag management, irritated skin around the stoma resulting from adhesive bags and possible bowel leakage, folliculitis, and embarrassing sounds and odors.

 Stimatix™ GI’s product line directly addresses these problems and offers reliable, low-profile bowel management appliances that significantly improves the quality of life for people with stomas.

 Stimatix GI has developed the Artificial Ostomy Sphincter (AOS) product line with its AOS-1000™ and AOS-C2000™ products, unique colostomy devices that provide voluntary bowel evacuation.